dungeon-run/dungeon-run.github.io/docs/build-instructions.md

 * You must create a project on Google Cloud Console, and create the Android Oauth 2.0 in your project.
   When you do that, it will ask for an SHA-1 certificate which you must generate from your cloned project in the IDEA.
-  This will also allow the client to gain the BearerToken to communicate effectivly with the service side of the application.
+  This will also allow the client to gain the BearerToken to communicate effectively with the service side of the application.

 * You will need to create a properties file for the client side and input the client id gained